 For more crayfish information or to report any sightings outside of Buskin Lake, please contact Daniel Smith, Tribal Biologist with the Sun'aq Tribe:

 Thanks to early detection & rapid response, highly invasive Himalayan Blackberry & White Sweetclover have not established in Kodiak.
 These two species are highly invasive in Alaska.
-They were both reported to our office by the public.
+They were both single plants reported to our office by the public and removed before they could spread.
 If you aren't sure what it is, don't wait to call KSWCD!
 We rely on the public to report invasive species like these.

 Camp Island, July 2002